SESYNC-ci/interactive-rmarkdown-lesson/docs/_slides/markdown.md

 {:.text-document title="{{ site.data.lesson.handouts[0] }}"}

 That's three backtick characters, found next to the "1" on QWERTY keyboards, above and below the text.
-A single backtick leave's code "inline", while three (or more) backticks indicate a separate block of preformatted text or a "chunk".
+A single backtick leaves code "inline", while three (or more) backticks indicate a separate block of preformatted text or a "chunk".
 {:.notes}